aweymo/base/cv.md

 **Workshops**

+- *Using Embodiment and Audio Narrative to Present Historical Research* [Presentation created for Alyssa Kreikemeier’s HIST424 Environmental History course on using embodiment in field recording, interviewing and utilizing oral history recordings to restructure scholarly work to the audio narrative medium and enrich your research.]
+2024,<br>

-- *Premiere Workshop* [Informal presentation with members of Special Collections on using Adobe Premiere for audio transcription, how it works, privacy considerations, and how to format output for the Oral History as Data template], 2024<br>
+- *Premiere Workshop* [Informal presentation with members of Special Collections on using Adobe Premiere for audio transcription, how it works, privacy considerations, and how to format output for the Oral History as Data template.]
+2024,<br>

 - *Analytics Workshop* [Introductory workshop for U of I library faculty about how GA4 is set up across the library site, getting access to analytics, reading and refining the series of Looker Studio templates I created for the many library teams, and the limitations and misconceptions of what this data can tell us.
-Co-created with Digital Infrastructure Librarian Evan Williamson], 2024<br>
+Co-created with Digital Infrastructure Librarian Evan Williamson.]
+2024,<br>
 [video](https://www.youtube.com/watch?v=pPaxfRajpcU){:target="_blank" rel="noopener"}

-- *AVS 463 Library Resources Presentation* [Updating workshop site originally created by Hanwen Dong for Amy Skibiel’s Animal and Veterinary Science 463 Growth and Lactation class], 2024<br>
+- *AVS 463 Library Resources Presentation* [Updating workshop site originally created by Hanwen Dong for Amy Skibiel’s Animal and Veterinary Science 463 Growth and Lactation class.]
+2024,<br>
 [site](https://hanwendong1.github.io/avs463/){:target="_blank" rel="noopener"}

 - *Digital Geolocation Tools for Archival Research* [Workshop teaching geolocation tools and methodologies to identify archival photographs lacking metadata to enrich resources.
-Created for the U of I Information Landscape series], 2024<br>
+Created for the U of I Information Landscape series.]
+2024,<br>
 [https://aweymo-ui.github.io/geolocation](https://aweymo-ui.github.io/geolocation){:target="_blank" rel="noopener"}

 - <i>Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections</i> [Workshop on using Python and App Script to create subject tags across complete oral history collections and empower student workers to run, modify and expand these tags during the copy editing process.
-Created for the Datahub Tech Talk series], 2024<br>
+Created for the Datahub Tech Talk series.]
+2024,<br>
 [https://aweymo-ui.github.io/distant_listening](https://aweymo-ui.github.io/distant_listening){:target="_blank" rel="noopener"}

-- <i>Collection Builder Workshop</i> [Two hour workshop concluding my Research Assistant position with Selim Kuru at the University of Washington recapping how to maintain and expand the CB database for future use], 2022<br>
+- <i>Collection Builder Workshop</i> [Two hour workshop concluding my Research Assistant position with Selim Kuru at the University of Washington recapping how to maintain and expand the CB database for future use.]
+2022,<br>
 [https://gnmedatabase.github.io/site/](https://gnmedatabase.github.io/site/){:target="_blank" rel="noopener"}

-- <i>Omeka Workshop</i> [Designed curriculum and taught a three part workshop with Elliot Stevens and the University of Washington’s Digital Humanities department], 2021
+- <i>Omeka Workshop</i> [Designed curriculum and taught a three part workshop with Elliot Stevens and the University of Washington’s Digital Humanities department.]
+2021.

-- <i>Bibliographic Mobile Platforms Workshop</i> [Invited to host a workshop on utilizing bibliographic software Zotero, Papership, and Zoo for Zotero to make coursework more accessible for adult learners], 2019
+- <i>Bibliographic Mobile Platforms Workshop</i> [Invited to host a workshop on utilizing bibliographic software Zotero, Papership, and Zoo for Zotero to make coursework more accessible for adult learners.]
+2019.

 **Invited Lectures**

+- *Preserving and Enriching Podcast Projects: A Workflow for Small Teams* [Poster presentation for the 2025 Northwest Archivist Conference outlining process developed over the course of creating the Context Podcast Digital Collection.]
+2024,<br>
+[ https://www.youtube.com/watch?v=Um2QX9Y2zj8]( https://www.youtube.com/watch?v=Um2QX9Y2zj8){:target="_blank" rel="noopener"}

 - *Aerial Time Lapse Tools Survey* [Survey of five platforms that researchers can use to generate aerial time-lapse visualizations, highlighting their unique strengths, weaknesses, and the technical skills required for each.
-Created for the 25th annual University of Idaho *GIS Day* Short Talk series], 2024<br>
+Created for the 25th annual University of Idaho *GIS Day* Short Talk series.]
+2024,<br>
 [https://aweymo-ui.github.io/aerial_timelapse](https://aweymo-ui.github.io/aerial_timelapse){:target="_blank" rel="noopener"}

-- <i>Text Mining Strategies for Transcribing and Tagging Oral History Collections</i> [Part of the Seven Minute Scholarship Presentations for the Loyola Marymount University Digital Commons Conference], November 2024<br>
+- <i>Text Mining Strategies for Transcribing and Tagging Oral History Collections</i> [Part of the Seven Minute Scholarship Presentations for the Loyola Marymount University Digital Commons Conference.]
+2024,<br>
 [https://digitalcommons.lmu.edu/irdlconference/2024/](https://digitalcommons.lmu.edu/irdlconference/2024/)

-- <i>Humanizing Nature Research History with Static Web Technology</i> [Presentation for UCLA Library’s Captivity: Assembling Nature’s Histories detailing my experience creating interpretive materials for the Taylor Wilderness Research Station digital collection], 2024<br>
+- <i>Humanizing Nature Research History with Static Web Technology</i> [Presentation for UCLA Library’s Captivity: Assembling Nature’s Histories detailing my experience creating interpretive materials for the Taylor Wilderness Research Station digital collection.]
+2024,<br>
 [https://aweymo-ui.github.io/humanizing](https://aweymo-ui.github.io/humanizing){:target="_blank" rel="noopener"}

-- <i>Collaborating with Community Archives to Increase Access to Collections</i> [Created for the 2024 Northwest Archivist conference, this presentation details my experience collaborating with the Filipino American National Historical Society to create an article on the Alaskero migratory laborers, and explores being mindful of bias when engaging with community heritage spaces that don’t look or function like institutional archives], 2024<br>
+- <i>Collaborating with Community Archives to Increase Access to Collections</i> [Created for the 2024 Northwest Archivist conference, this presentation details my experience collaborating with the Filipino American National Historical Society to create an article on the Alaskero migratory laborers, and explores being mindful of bias when engaging with community heritage spaces that don’t look or function like institutional archives.]
+2024,<br>
 [https://aweymo-ui.github.io/community](https://aweymo-ui.github.io/community){:target="_blank" rel="noopener"}

-- <i>The Tideflats: Distance and Environmental Psychology</i> [Presentation for the Society of Architectural Historians 2024 conference on the history of land use in the industrial Tacoma, Washington Tideflats, exploring themes of urban development and environmental psychology], Group packet rejected, 2024<br>
-[https://aweymo-ui.github.io/tideflats](https://aweymo-ui.github.io/tideflats){:target="_blank" rel="noopener"}

-- <i>Mapping Language</i> [Community Archives Panel, City of Tacoma Historic Preservation Month], 2022
+- <i>Mapping Language</i> [Community Archives Panel, City of Tacoma Historic Preservation Month.]
+2022.

 ## Scholarship Accomplishments